-How Can a Nursing Home Abuse and Neglect Attorney Help Me?
+How Can a Boston Nursing Home Abuse Lawyer Help Me?

 As your attorneys, we investigate exactly what happened to your loved one.
 We also investigate to target all available people and companies that were at all involved in the abuse, or knew about it, and did nothing to stop it.
 All potential parties are brought into the case.
 We also investigate to find any photos, video, reports, and other documentation of what happened.

 We find out if there are any witnesses to the abuse.
 We put all of this together and then seek to resolve the case out-of-court with the insurance company for the nursing home.
 If an out-of-court settlement cannot be reached, then we file a lawsuit seeking full financial compensation for all the damages the abuse caused to your loved one.

 Civil damages that can be pursued include payment of medical bills, pain and suffering, and any type of scarring or disfigurement that results.

 If it is discovered criminal charges are warranted, the wrongdoers may be charged accordingly.
 Assault and battery are common criminal charges filed by prosecutors in elder abuse and neglect cases.

 Ways Of Preventing Nursing Abuse Of The Elderly